NYU-robot-learning/Allegro-Hand-Controller-DIME/README.md

 # allegro_hand_ros

-Allegro Hand ROS
+Allegro Hand ROS Noetic
 ================================

-This is the official release to control Allegro Hand with ROS Kinetic.
+This is a modified release to control Allegro Hand with ROS Noetic.
-Mostly, it is based on the old release of Allegro Hand ros package and the interfaces and controllers have been improved and rewritten much by Felix Duballet from EPFL.
+Mostly, it is based on the original release of Allegro Hand ros package (by simlab robotics).
-Thank you for the contribution.

-You can find old release of the [hand ros package][1].
+You can find original release of the [hand ros package][1].
 [1]: https://github.com/simlabrobotics/allegro_hand_ros_v4

-It improves significantly upon the old release, simplifies the launch file structure, updates the package/node names to have a more consistent structure, improves the build process by creating a common driver, introduces an AllegroNode C++ class that reduces the amount of duplicated code.
-It also provides a python library that can control the hand directly.
+It provides a python package that can control the hand directly.

 It also provides the BHand library directly in this package (including both 32-bit and 64-bit versions, though 32-bit systems will need to update the